 How to attract more audience to your Video Content?

 To attract more audience to your video content, you’ll need to first analyze how your current videos perform and your audience’s sentiments towards that.
-For that, all the metrics and features we have discussed above can come extremely handy.
+For that, all the metrics and features we have discussed above can come in extremely handy.
 Once you have an idea of all that, the next step is to identify gaps in your video content strategy and find out what you’re missing out on.
 Maybe your audience requires more explainer videos than product videos, or maybe vice-versa.
 Whatever it is, the idea should be to understand what is needed and present just that.

-You can explore various types of video content and experiment with them to understand which works the best for your audience’s engagement.
+You can explore various types of video content and experiment with them to understand which works best for your audience’s engagement.
 Some of the video content types include: